Skip to content

 Code language: JavaScript (javascript)

-• First we create a variable using let because we only want to define this under conditions, which are complicated, so we’re avoiding doing it in a single line
+• Create a variable using let because we only want to define this under conditions, which are complicated, so we’ll avoid doing it in a single line.

-• If we have transparent data and a background selected
+• We have transparent data and a background selected.

 • Add a transformation of an underlay (u) where we use a crop of fill with a relative width and height set to 1.0 to allow us to make sure it just fills the background and doesn’t resize the image